xma711/notebook/machine_learning/pca/README.md

 but we can still have a projection of Xi in the Q space.
 This can easily proven using an empirical example..
 Give a 3x1 x1 and a 3x3 eigenvectors [q1 q2 q3] (generate this from a symmetric fake cov matrix),
-then i can try to project x1 into the Q2 = [q1 q2] space and get it back, i.e. y1 = Q2.T * x1; x1_back = Q2 * y1;
+then we can try to project x1 into the Q2 = [q1 q2] space and get it back, i.e. y1 = Q2.T * x1; x1_back = Q2 * y1;
 the result x1_back will not be the same as x1.